 I know Rotisserie Chicken is a popular thing, and I see it everywhere!
 I really don’t indulge, though!
 Not in the store-bought ones.
-Instead, I’ve fiddled around a bit with seasonings and methods and made one for you to try at home.
+Instead, I’ve made a rub with the most marvelous seasonings and made one for you to try at home.
 Simple, easy, juicy and succulent, these smaller chickens cook up beautifully in very little time with very little bother.

 The method couldn’t be easier:

 - Put on a rack over a pan and bake until done.

 I have brined these before but have found that the smaller rotisserie sized chicken (three to three and a half pounds) don’t cook long enough to dry out before they are done and are moist and succulent without any brine.
 So you can skip a step with this Rotisserie Style Chicken.

 I was looking for something along the lines of McCormick’s Perfect Pinch Rotisserie Chicken rub, for the Rotisserie Chicken.
 I picked the McCormick’s up on a whim once.
 Although not exact, this rub will now replace it.
 This Rotisserie Rub is great on my Bomb Oven Roasted Potatoes and it’s handy to have around when you’re faced with making dinner, have a package of chicken breasts and no other inspiration!